VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 VictoriaMetrics supports Prometheus-compatible relabeling for all the ingested metrics if `-relabelConfig` command-line flag points to a file containing a list of [relabel_config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config) entries.

-Additionally VictoriaMetrics provides the following extra actions for relabeling rules:
+VictoriaMetrics provides the following extra actions for relabeling rules:

 * `replace_all`: replaces all the occurences of `regex` in the values of `source_labels` with the `replacement` and stores the result in the `target_label`.
 * `labelmap_all`: replaces all the occurences of `regex` in all the label names with the `replacement`.